 Skip to main content

-Learn how to integrate Slack with Windmill.
-There are two ways to build interactions between the two: run code on Windmill by a Slack command or use the Slack API directly from Windmill.
+There are two ways to build interactions between Slack and Windmill: run code on Windmill by a Slack command or use the Slack API directly from Windmill.
 In this guide, we'll cover both approaches.

 Action on Windmill from Slack